Changissnz/nu_merchant_principal/README.md

 deemed valuable, to be heavily guarded, and the security of the sentient being or place that information pertains to.
-Maybe the mystery of the unknown information, or the information presented in differing forms such as in encryption or gossip, sparks the right kind of outrage to pose real harm, especially if that information is not directly related to ensuring security of some form.
+Maybe the mystery of the unknown information, or the information presented in differing forms such as through
+encryption or gossip, sparks the right kind of outrage to pose real harm, especially if that information is not directly related to ensuring security of some form.